n0d3xsigil/THM/Rooms/CryptographyBasics.md

 **Note**: The cipher is usually public, but the key must remain secret (unless it's a public key in asymmetric encryption, which will be covered later).
 ### Question 1 - What do you call the encrypted plaintext?
 #### Process
+Plain Text when it has been encrypted becomes `ciphertext`.
+Trying this as the anser
 #### Answer 1
+-`Ciphertext` ✅
 ### Question 2 - What do you call the process that returns the plaintext?
 #### Process
+The reverse of encryption is `decryption`.
+Trying this as the answer
 #### Answer 2
+- `Decryption`✅

 ## Historical Ciphers
 ### Historical Cryptography & the Caesar Cipher
 - Cryptography dates back to **ancient Egypt (1900 BCE)**, but one of the earliest and simplest ciphers is the Caesar Cipher, used in the 1st century BCE.
 - **Caesar Cipher** works by **shifting each letter** in the plaintext by a fixed number of positions in the alphabet.
 #### Example:
 **Plaintext**: `TRYHACKME`
 **Key**: `3` (right shift)